JasonTeixeira/Web-Automation-Test-Framework/PROJECT_SUMMARY.md

 ### Technical Deep-Dive Questions

 **Q: "Tell me about your test automation framework"**
 > "I built an enterprise-grade framework using Python and Playwright with a proper Page Object Model.
-It features 67+ production-ready tests, full CI/CD integration with GitHub Actions running tests across Chromium, Firefox, and WebKit browsers in parallel.
-The framework uses Pydantic for type-safe configuration management, includes Docker support for consistent execution, and generates comprehensive HTML and Allure reports."
+It features **118+ production-ready tests** covering login, inventory, cart, checkout, and sorting functionality.
+The framework has full CI/CD integration with GitHub Actions running tests across Chromium, Firefox, and WebKit browsers in parallel.
+It uses Pydantic for type-safe configuration management, includes Docker support for consistent execution, and generates comprehensive HTML and Allure reports with >80% code coverage."

 **Q: "How did you handle test data management?"**
 > "I implemented a dedicated test data layer using Faker for generating realistic test data like names, addresses, and postal codes.
 I created a TestDataGenerator class that provides both valid and invalid test data, including malicious inputs for security testing.
 All configuration is managed through Pydantic with environment variable support, ensuring no hardcoded values."